Skip to main content

 Step 1: Name Your Business

-Any LLC you form will need to be registered with the state using a unique, easily identifiable name.
+Any LLC you form will need to register with the state using a unique, easily identifiable name.
 While you may have a name in mind when you start organizing your LLC, you may find that another registered business already uses it.
-The state agency responsible for registering LLCs—usually the secretary of state's office—typically has a searchable list of names already in-use on its website.
+The state agency responsible for registering LLC is usually the secretary of state's office, which should have a searchable list of names already in use on its website.

 Finally, you may want to investigate whether your name of choice is the subject of a federal or state trademark and whether it is available as an internet domain name.